Google Ads Tips To Take Your Campaign To The Top

 Tip 19.
 Take advantage of the remarketing lists for search ads.

-As you revise and improve these campaigns, you may notice a shift in which campaigns get the highest priority, so regularly evaluate which campaigns perform the best.
-Understanding the importance of regularly revisiting your campaign remains one of the most important AdWords tips.
+As you revise and improve these campaigns, you may notice a shift in which campaigns get the highest priority.

 Tip 21.
 Use ad groups to test at least two variations

 Once you create an ad, you do not want to just leave it alone.
 You should always look for ways to improve its performance.

 The best way to do this is by running multiple variations of the ad to see which performs better.

 Generally, you want to have at least two ads running for desktop and two for mobile.